jlevy/lft/lft.md

 This is true.
 But what is often overlooked is that another thing is also true: if it’s hard for humans, it’s also hard for LLMs!
 It is *relatively* far more productive to use an LLM with good infrastructure than it is with bad infrastructure.[^infravsllm]

 <div class="boxed-text">

-*If you can minimize irrelevant complexity for an LLM while staying within the scope of the training data, you can achieve more with the same LLM.*
+*If you can minimize irrelevant complexity for an LLM while staying within the scope of the training data, you can achieve more with an LLM.*

 </div>